khattrishubh/mujra/GENDER_FEATURE.md

 # Gender Feature Implementation

 ## Overview
 Added a gender selection option to the video chat application, allowing users to specify their gender when starting a chat session.
 This information is shared with chat partners and displayed in the interface.
+Users are matched randomly regardless of gender selection.

 ## Features Added